Complaints Policy

 6. Record Keeping

-7. Commitment to Improvement
+7. Learning and Improvement

 We regularly review complaint data to identify trends, risks, and learning opportunities.
 We share the outcomes with staff and use them to improve patient care.